p-brz/opendht-conan/README.md

 ## How to use

-See [conan docs](http://docs.conan.io/en/latest/) for instructions in how to use conan, and [opendht repo](https://github.com/savoirfairelinux/opendht) for instruction about the library.
+See [conan docs](http://docs.conan.io/en/latest/) for instructions in how to use conan, and [opendht repo](https://github.com/savoirfairelinux/opendht) for instructions about the library.

 ## About opendht